-1 BACKGROUND
+1.0 BACKGROUND

-The Avista Corporation (Avista) currently operates five hydroelectric developments (HEDs) along the Spokane River in eastern Washington and northern Idaho.
+The Avista Corporation (Avista) operates five hydroelectric developments (HEDs) along the Spokane River in eastern Washington and northern Idaho.
 These HEDs are collectively known as the Spokane River Project (Project) and are operated under license from the Federal Energy Regulatory Commission (FERC).
 FERC issued a new license (License) authorizing Avista to continue the operation of the Spokane River Project (FERC Project No. 2545) on June 18, 2009.
-The boundary of that Project includes water storage by Avista above the Post Falls HED on the Spokane River and in Coeur d'Alene Lake and its tributaries in Idaho, including water storage on Tribal submerged lands in the Lake and its tributaries within the current exterior boundaries of the Coeur d'Alene Indian Reservation (Reservation).
+The Project boundary includes water storage by Avista above the Post Falls HED on the Spokane River, in Coeur d'Alene Lake and its tributaries in Idaho, including water storage on the Coeur d'Alene Tribe's (Tribe) submerged lands in the Lake and its tributaries within the current exterior boundaries of the Coeur d'Alene Indian Reservation (Reservation).

-Avista, working in collaboration with the Coeur d'Alene Tribe (Tribe), is required to develop and implement a Coeur d'Alene Indian Reservation Wetland and Riparian Habitat Plan (Plan) "for the restoration and/or replacement of at least 1,368 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation," as specified in Appendix D of the License.
-This document is intended to satisfy the Plan requirements of condition 8.A. in Appendix D of the License.
-It identifies methods for evaluating and acquiring properties, developing restoration and enhancement measures, monitoring and adaptive management, and crediting mitigation acreages consistent with condition 8 in Appendix D of the License.
+Avista, working in collaboration with the Tribe, developed and implemented the initial 2010 Coeur d'Alene Indian Reservation Wetland and Riparian Habitat Plan (Plan) "for the restoration and/or replacement of at least 1,368 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation," as specified in Appendix D of the License.
+This Plan identified methods for evaluating and acquiring properties, developing restoration and enhancement measures, monitoring and adaptive management, and crediting mitigation acreages consistent with condition 8 in Appendix D of the License.
+The Plan was approved by the United States Department of Interior (Interior) on June 17, 2010 and by FERC on October 5, 2010, and in accordance with Section 12 of the initial Plan, will be updated every five years.